jacoblapworth/akahu-sdk-swift/src/react/toast.md

 	</XUIToast>
 </div>
 ```
+### Multi Action

 Multi action toasts can be wrapped in a `XUIToastActions` component to provide more than one call to action.
+The message inside the `Toast` can also wrap larger descriptions, however this should be avoided if possible.
 ```
 const onToastClose = () => {alert( 'Multi action toast closed' )};;